Stuck Trying to Turn a Premise of a Story into a Plot? Do This Instead!

 For example, most suggested using one of a dozen different story-structure formulas, but that can seem overwhelming.
 Juggling too many details can keep you from creating a working plot.

-Plot Using The Trellis Method
+Plot Using the Trellis Method

 I prefer to take a three-phase approach, where each step in the writing system (e.g., premise development) leads to the next as your story unfolds.